pilcikpatrik/pilcikpatrik/README.md

 Web developer and designer
 --------------------------

-I've been coding for 2 years.
-I am a freelancer working on personal or small e-commerce websites, but my dream is to be a fullstack developer, so I am currently learning the backend.

 * 🌍  I'm based in Czech Republic
 * ✉️  You can contact me at [pilcikpatrik@seznam.cz](mailto:pilcikpatrik@seznam.cz)
 * 🚀  I'm currently working on [My start-up](http://Notfound)